ANVESH96/CloudComputing-for-Data-Analytics/TFIDF/README.md

-Instruction to execute DocWordCount.java, TermFrequency.java, TFIDF.java & Search.java for the cantebury corpus and save results
+<h2>Instruction to execute DocWordCount.java, TermFrequency.java, TFIDF.java & Search.java for the cantebury corpus and save results</h2>

 Some common hadoop commands which would be useful : create a new directory : hadoop fs -mkdir /user/cloudera/directoryname